bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

       })
     })

 However, try-catch works only for synchronous code.
-Because the Node platform is primarily asynchronous (particularly in a production environment), try-catch won’t catch a lot of exceptions.
+Because the Node platform is primarily asynchronous (particularly in a production environment), try-catch won't catch a lot of exceptions.

 #### Use promises